Smuggler's Run: Reception

 Jake The Snake of GamePro said in one review that the PlayStation 2 version "has so many variables that no two runs are alike, and you'll enjoy replaying missions over and over.
-If you're in the market for some highly addictive, heart-pounding action, socre a copy of Smuggler's Run."
+If you're in the market for some highly addictive, heart-pounding action, score a copy of Smuggler's Run."
 (Note: GamePro gave the PlayStation 2 version 4.5/5 for graphics, 4/5 for sound, and two 5/5 scores for control and fun factor in one review.)
 In another GamePro review, Human Tornado said of the same console version, "Smuggler's Runs go-anywhere experience frees you up to get a bit creative with your driving, and the high speeds combined with rugged off-road courses make for a wild ride."
 (Note: GamePro gave the PlayStation 2 version two 4.5/5 scores for graphics and fun factor, 3.5/5 for sound, and 5/5 for control in another review.)
 Edge gave the same console version a score of six out of ten, saying that it "smacks of a game which has had a great deal of effort expended on its physics engine and raw playability, but very little on drawing up an overarching design."

 According to PC Data, Smuggler's Run sold 120,000 units in 2000 for the PlayStation 2.